yiremorlans/my-tkdb/constants/dialogue/reference.md

 He remains composed even when handling corpses, and at times, he laughs when the MC expresses fear of corpses or ghosts.

 Though highly capable and knowledgeable as a medical student, Jiro shows little concern for his own deteriorating health.

+Author note: Jiro likes being fed and taken care of by the MC.

 Opening Cutscene	There's no coming back from this.
 I will struggle until it's over though.
 Dying always looks like it hurts.
 I hope I can save you at least, but don't get your hopes up.
 Bye.
 Summon	Okay.
 What part am I examining?
 Login Bonus	 TBA